EasyAbp/Abp.VerificationCode/README.md

-# Abp.ValidationCode
+# Abp.VerificationCode
-An Abp module to generate and verify validation codes, it can also help you send the validation codes to users through the [EasyAbp.NotificationService](https://github.com/EasyAbp/NotificationService) module.
+An Abp module to generate and verify verification codes, it can also help you send the verification codes to users through the [EasyAbp.NotificationService](https://github.com/EasyAbp/NotificationService) module.